MariaLuisaq/RooseveltsGhost/README.md

 # RooseveltsGhost
 Welcome, bitches.
-Try be discret or your secrets will be found
+Try be discret or your secrets will be found.